shatadalsamui/SAMCFD/README.md

 - **Stateless, Horizontally Scalable Services:**
   All microservices are stateless and can be scaled independently.
 Kafka and Redis provide the glue for distributed coordination and caching.

 - **Engine PnL & Position Logic:**
-  The engine now closes opposite positions before opening new ones, ensuring correct realized PnL and preventing users from holding both long and short positions for the same asset.
+  The engine strictly enforces spot margin logic: users cannot hold both long and short for the same asset.
+Opposite positions are always closed before opening new ones, with correct realized PnL and margin unlocking.
+All prices and margins are handled in cents (integer accounting) for accuracy and consistency.
 Liquidation logic uses up-to-date prices and only triggers when appropriate.

 - **Deferred Trade Execution:**
   Trades are only executed after balance and holdings are confirmed, preventing premature liquidation and ensuring correct state.